calaldees/teachingWorkshops/teacherTraining/_recruitment.md

 Recruitment Talk Notes
 ======================

-* I'm Allan.
+* I'm Allan
+* I am the Lecturer in Computing Education at Canterbury Christ Church University
-* I'm an experienced secondary school teacher of Computing.
+* I'm an experienced secondary school teacher of Computing
-* I'm also an experienced Central London Lead/Senior Software Engineer.
+* I'm also an experienced Central London Lead/Senior Software Engineer
-* I can tell you about the teaching profession and the software engineering profession.
+* I can tell you about the teaching profession and the software engineering profession

 ## Questions
+* Transitioning into a *profession*:
+    * What are the reality's of the teaching profession?
+    * What are the reality's of the software engineering profession?
+* What are future prospects beyond classroom teaching?
 * How do you get into the teaching profession?
-* What are the reality's of the teaching profession?
-* What are future prospects?

 I will now take you on an emotional journey ... buckle up!